jenkinsci/pipeline-aws-plugin/README.md

 def outputs = cfnUpdate(stack:'my-stack', url:'https://s3.amazonaws.com/my-templates-bucket/template.yaml', roleArn: 'arn:aws:iam::123456789012:role/S3Access')
 ```

-It's possible to override the default behaviour of ROLLBACK a stack when the creation fails by using "onFailure".
+It's possible to override the behaviour of a stack when the creation fails by using "onFailure".
 Allowed values are DO_NOTHING, ROLLBACK, or DELETE
+Because the normal default value of ROLLBACK behaves strangely in a CI/CD environment. cfnUpdate uses DELETE as default.
 ```
 def outputs = cfnUpdate(stack:'my-stack', url:'https://s3.amazonaws.com/my-templates-bucket/template.yaml', onFailure:'DELETE')
 ```